-Student-Staff Communications via Email, Cell Phones and Text-Messaging
+Student-Staff Communications via Email, Cell Phones, Text-Messaging or other forms of electronic communication

-Staff members and students shall not communicate with each other by e-mail and/or cell phones or any other electronic devices, except through District email accounts, District approved platforms and/or through student e-mail addresses and cell phone numbers on a list furnished to staff, by the District, setting forth information contained on a parent consent form.
-List information shall be shared with the student's current building administrators, teachers, activity supervisor(s) and coach(es).
+Staff members and students shall not communicate with each other by email and/or cell phones or any other electronic devices, except through District email accounts, District approved platforms and/or through student email addresses and cell phone numbers on a list furnished to staff, by the District, setting forth information contained on a parent consent form.
+List information shall be shared with the student's current building administrators, teachers, activity supervisor(s) and coach(es) and shall not be further disclosed for personal or commercial purposes.
 The list shall be issued at the beginning of the school year, updated for newly enrolled students and otherwise updated at the beginning of each semester.
 Employees shall not use information on the list except for that provided to them for their current students.

-Text messaging or instant messaging between staff and students while not recommended shall be limited to curricular or school activity related communications.
+Text messaging or instant messaging between staff and students, while not recommended, shall be limited to curricular or school activity related communications.
 Such messages shall not be communicated between the hours of 11:00 p.m. and 6:00 a.m.
 However, teachers, activity advisors and coaches may post information such as homework and scheduling of activities at any time of the day.
 Policy # 9596